-- c) Spoil from dredging or sand and gravel operations shall not be deposited in the floodway unless it can be done in accordance with Section 9.02 (C, 1, a). - 2.
-Accessory Structures: Accessory structures (temporary or permanent) permitted as conditional uses may be allowed provided that such structures are: - a) Not designed for human habitation; - b) Designed to have low flood damage potential; - c) Constructed and placed on the building site so as to offer the minimum resistance to the flood or floodwaters;

-1. Whenever possible, structures shall be constructed with the longitudinal axis parallel to the direction of flood flow; and

-2. So far as practicable, structures shall be placed approximately on the same flood flow lines as those of adjoining structures.

-- d) Service utilities, such as electrical and heating equipment, within these structures must be elevated to or above the regulatory flood protection elevation or properly floodproofed; - e) Accessory structures shall be elevated on fill or structurally dry flood proofed in accordance with the FP-1 or FP-2 flood proofing classifications in the State Building Code.
-All floodproofed accessory structures must meet the following additional standards:

-1. The structure must be adequately anchored to prevent flotation, collapse or lateral movement and designed to equalize hydrostatic flood forces on exterior walls; and f) As an alternative, an accessory structure may be internally/wet floodproofed to the FP-3 or FP-4 flood proofing classification in the State Building Code provided the accessory structure constitutes a minimal investment, does not exceed 576 square feet in size, and for a detached garage, must be used solely for parking of vehicles and limited storage.
-All such structures must meet the following standards: 1.
-To allow for the equalization of hydrostatic pressure, there must be a minimum of two "automatic" openings in the outside walls of the structure, with a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; and
+- 2. Accessory Structures: Accessory structures (temporary or permanent) permitted as conditional uses may be allowed provided that such structures are: - a.
+Not designed for human habitation. - b.
+Designed to have low flood damage potential. - c.
+Constructed and placed on the building site so as to offer the minimum resistance to the flood or floodwaters. - i.
+Whenever possible, structures shall be constructed with the longitudinal axis parallel to the direction of flood flow; and - ii.
+So far as practicable, structures shall be placed approximately on the same flood flow lines as those of adjoining structures. - d.
+Service utilities, such as electrical and heating equipment, within these structures must be elevated to or above the regulatory flood protection elevation or properly floodproofed. - e.
+Accessory structures shall be elevated on fill or structurally dry flood proofed in accordance with the FP-1 or FP-2 flood proofing classifications in the State Building Code.
+All floodproofed accessory structures must meet the following additional standards: - i.
+The structure must be adequately anchored to prevent flotation, collapse or lateral movement and designed to equalize hydrostatic flood forces on exterior walls; and - ii.
+Any mechanical and utility equipment in the structure must be elevated to or above the regulatory flood protection elevation or properly floodproofed. - f.
+As an alternative, an accessory structure may be internally/wet floodproofed to the FP-3 or FP-4 flood proofing classification in the State Building Code provided the accessory structure constitutes a minimal investment, does not exceed 576 square feet in size, and for a detached garage, must be used solely for parking of vehicles and limited storage.
+All such structures must meet the following standards: - i.
+To allow for the equalization of hydrostatic pressure, there must be a minimum of two "automatic" openings in the outside walls of the structure, with a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; and - ii.
+There must be openings on at least two sides of the structure and the bottom of all openings must be no higher than one foot above the lowest adjacent grade to the structure.
+Using human intervention to open a garage door prior to flooding will not satisfy this requirement for